This page does not have a description.

 Cooking Rabbit: The Basics

-Source: Recipe entered by Erich Eichler (Entered by Dee and Stephen Eichler)
+Source: Recipe entered by Erich Eichler (Entered by Stephen Eichler)

 Rabbit is a delicious and nutritious low-fat addition to any diet, but given the dominance of chicken, pork and beef on modern menus many people have no idea how to cook rabbit.
 Here is an easy, basic recipe for oven-roasted rabbit.